xXMiloIceXx/xXMiloIceXx/README.md

 ### 👋 About Me

 Hi!
-I'm **Jia Sheng**, an AI graduate from Multimedia University with a deep passion for exploring how software and intelligent algorithms connect under the hood.
+I'm **Jason Ng**, an AI graduate from Multimedia University with a deep passion for exploring how software and intelligent algorithms connect under the hood.

-I love standing at the crossroads of **Artificial Intelligence** and **Backend Software Engineering**.
+I love standing at the crossroads of **Artificial Intelligence** and **Software Engineering**.
 While algorithms give systems intelligence, robust software architecture gives them life in the real world.
 That synergy is what drives my projects.

 * 🎓 **Academic Foundation**: First-Class Honours (CGPA: 3.74) in Artificial Intelligence from MMU.
 * 🧠 **AI & Spatial Computing**: Deep interest in Computer Vision (ResNet50, ConvNeXt) and AR Spatial Computing (Unity NavMesh dynamic pathfinding).